 2. There’s condensation outside of the refrigerator.

 If you notice little droplets of water on the refrigerator door, that could be due to cold air escaping.
-This might happen due to tears or dirt in the refrigerator gasket, also known as the door seals.
+This might happen because of tears or dirt in the refrigerator gasket, also known as the door seals.

 You could fix this problem by cleaning or rubbing petroleum jelly into the gasket to help it become more flexible.
 Depending on the problem, you may need to replace the seal altogether.